Pentax SMC DA 10-17mm f/3.5-4.5 ED[IF] Fisheye - Review / Test Report - Analysis

 The fisheye effect of the DA 10-17mm cannot be measured via the Imatest toolkit

-but the reference images below should give you an idea about the degree of barrel distortions -
+but the reference images below should give you an idea about the degree of barrel distortion -

-remember that the lens is supposed to produce such a high degree of distortions.
+remember that the lens is supposed to produce such a high degree of distortion.
 This is not

 a design problem.

 Move the mouse cursor over the focal length text marks below to observe the respective distortion

 The chart above has a real-world size of about 120x80cm.

 Sorry - no vignetting figures this time.
 I'm absolutely clueless how to produce an evenly